orion-tian/Asian-Food-Rec/README.md

 After you follow the steps below, you should have set up a public address dedicated to your team's project at (for the moment) a template app will be running.
 In future milestones you will be updating the code to replace that template with your very own app.

-For the initial setup, only one member of your team needs to follow the steps below.

-## Authentication and Login

-To start your deployment, one of your teammates will have to go this URL: http://4300showcase.infosci.cornell.edu:9090/#/login

-To access the dashboard above, you will need an account and password to sign in, which if you're part of the course will be created for you.
-Each team will share one account, so any changes made by one teammate will reflect for everyone.

-The application uses JWT to track your status and activity, so clearing localStorage could cause issues, in which case you will have to login again.

-## Working with the template

-You can clone a copy of this repository directly and use it, or you can use the create template option that has been provided to you.
-Either way, you can put the repository on Cornell GitHub with the constraint that it has to be **PUBLIC**.

 ## Deploying on the server

+For the initial deployment, only one member of your team needs to follow the steps below.

+### Step 0: Forking this template

+- You should make a FORK of this repository on (regular) GitHub, make sure that your fork is PUBLIC.
+Keep in mind that other students will be able to see your repository.

-### Step 1: Login and basic setup
+### Step 1: Login to the deployment dashboard

-- Login to the dashboard at http://4300showcase.infosci.cornell.edu:9090/#/login using your provided account name and password
+- Login to the dashboard at http://4300showcase.infosci.cornell.edu:9090/#/login using your provided account name and password;  each team will be provided a joint account, so any changes made by one teammate will reflect for everyone.
 - When you login, ensure your dashboard has the following data filled from the image below (check the black arrows only)
-  - The GitHub URL will not be filled in for you, so you should add in the URL of your cloned repository.
+  - The GitHub URL field will not be filled in for you, so you should add in the URL of your forked repository.
-- Clicking the URL should re-direct you, but since no deployments will be active, you will receive a connection refused- Your allocated port indicates on which port your flask service will be deployed

 ![4300showcase infosci cornell edu_9090_ (1)](https://user-images.githubusercontent.com/55399795/223569113-e820125e-29ff-4baa-8a01-3abf22668180.png)

 ### Step 2: Understanding the interface

-- **CLONE**: First time clone from GitHub, this is to load your files on the server.
+- **CLONE**: First time clone from GitHub onto the server, this is to load your files on the server.
 In future, when you push updates, clone will re-downloaded your new files onto the server.
 It is imperative that you re-clone before building.
 - **BUILD**: Will re-clone and build everything from your GitHub repo, and only from the master/main branch.
 This is a hard reset, however, your data will be preserved.
 This includes all data from your database and tables.
 - **START**: Containers not in use will typically be turned off.
 To reboot these containers **WITHOUT REBUILDING**, use this button.
 This will restart your code in the exact same state as you left it, and will not clone or pull any new changes or tamper with data.
 - **STOP**: Will stop containers, but not delete them.
 STOP just turns off your container.
 - **DESTROY**: Will destroy all your containers as well as remove any data associated with them.
 Useful for fresh boot from scratch